bigcommerce/dev-docs/docs/stencil-docs/reference-docs/front-matter-reference.md

 * `contact-us.html`: `$pageId`
 * `blog-post.html`: `$blogPostId`

 You can also query data without using variables.
-The following query returns the product category tree as a JSON object.
+The following query returns the product category tree as a JSON object:

  ```yaml lineNumbers
 gql: "query CategoryTree3LevelsDeep {